wkambale/Ug-Universities-Api/README.md

 [![Tweet](https://img.shields.io/twitter/url?url=https%3A%2F%2Fgithub.com%2FWesleyKambale%2FUg-Universities-Api)](https://twitter.com)

-# Uganda University Domain List
+# Uganda Universities List

-Uganda University Domain List is a JSON API that contains domain names, university names of most of the universities in Uganda.
+Uganda Universities List shows Universities in Uganda.
+It uses [OpenStreetMaps](https://openstreetmap.org/) to show the different universities on a map of Uganda.
+It includes a JSON API that contains domain names, university names of most of the universities in Uganda.

 The list includes;
 - Private Universities